HOW WE THINK

 Organizational: Our organization is set up in a way so as to minimize distractions and maximize time spent conducting research, analysis, and thinking deeply about the businesses we own, the industries we are in, the incentives of our management teams, the moats our companies are developing, and the long-term value creation potential ahead of us.

 Finally, while many investors claim to have experience, we have expertise.
 Experience means you’ve been doing something for a long time.
 Expertise means you have a predictive model that works.

 Because our goal is long-term capital appreciation, we do not focus on short-term price movements.
 If one is investing for a generation, it makes little sense to obsess over daily, monthly and quarterly price moves.
 Success is compounding our capital at an above-market rate over a multi-year period.

 In many situations it is easier to make long-term forecasts than it is to make short-term forecasts.
-For example, nobody knows for certain if the stock market will be higher or lower a week from today.
+For example, nobody knows if the stock market will be higher or lower a week from today.
 On the other hand, it is a near certainty that in the next few decades we will have more electric vehicles than today, that e-commerce penetration will be higher than it is today in the U.S., and that cloud computing will continue to grow.

 We can make these forecasts because they depend on technology costs and adoption curves.
 While we don't always know the precise slope and duration of the curves, we can make very good estimates based on past experience.

 For this reason, we are interested in businesses that are riding one or more of these technology adoption curves.
 These businesses must meet a number of other requirements (see "What is our investment strategy?" above).

 Another reason long-term investing is superior is that it’s more tax efficient.
 It’s much better to compound capital without having to sell and pay taxes over and over again.
 Unrealized investment gains are an interest-free loan from the IRS.